-As the old saying goes ‘everyone is Irish on St Patrick’s Day’ and these photos from around the world would seem to suggest there is some truth in that.
+As the old saying goes ‘everyone is Irish on St Patrick’s Day’ and these photos from around the world in 2015 would seem to suggest there is some truth in that.

 Some of the most famous landmarks on the planet have been bathed in green to celebrate Ireland’s national day.